- (Varies, but about 1 quart) Rendered Lard

 Lightly flour a clean work surface and remove your dough from the refridgerator.
 Dust the top of the dough with flour.
 Use a rolling pin to roll the dough into a rectangle of sorts, 3/8ths to 1/2 inch high.
 Use a doughnut cutter dredged in flour and press it into your dough but do not twist.
 Twisting binds up the sides of the dough and prevents each doughnut from expanding as much as it would otherwise.
 Wipe the sides of the cutter after each use as the dough can be wet.
 Using a spatula move each cut doughnut to a lightly floured piece of parchment paper.
 You can lightly knead the scraps together and press the remaining dough flat as you did before to get the last few doughnuts possible.

 With a slotted spatula or spoon gently lower a round of cut dough into the hot lard and follow with another one or two depending on the size of your pot.
-Turn the heat up a little to account for the cool dough.
+Turn the heat up a little to account for the cooling influence of the cold dough.
 You will need to keep an eye on the temperature of the lard to keep it from getting too hot or too cool.
 The ideal frying temperature is between 360-365.
 Look at the clock and flip each doughnut after each minute passes.
-The doughnuts will take 4 minutes to complete cooking.
+The doughnuts will take approximately 4 minutes to complete cooking.
 Remove each doughnut with a slotted spoon and place on the paper towel lined rack to cool.
-Repeat until all the doughnuts have been cooked.
+Repeat this process until all the doughnuts you wish to fry have been fried.

 If you plan to adorn your doughnuts wait until they have cooled slightly.
 Get creative.
-You could toss them in a mix of sugar and cinnamon or for a simple glaze you could whisk together 1/2 cup of sifted powdered sugar with a couple tablespoons of milk or half and half until the mixture is smooth and then dip the tops of each doughnut in it.
+You could toss them in a mix of sugar and cinnamon.
+For a simple glaze you could whisk together 1/2 cup of sifted powdered sugar with a couple tablespoons of milk or half and half until the mixture is smooth and then dip the tops of each doughnut in it.
 Go to town.
+We can’t wait to see what you do with your doughnuts.